Get support from A&P

 ISO 9001 Certified

 This guide aims at providing you with an overview of the current state of posted workers in Italy.
-After a brief introduction about EU directives and their Italian transpositions, we will check preliminary obligations and immigration requirements, to then analyze working conditions in Italy, including social security, salary obligations and more.
+First, after a brief introduction about EU directives and their Italian transpositions, we will check preliminary obligations and immigration requirements.
+Next, we will analyze working conditions in Italy, including social security, salary obligations and more.

-Finally, a reminder about penalties in case of non compliance when planning to post workers to Italy.
+Finally, we will provide a reminder about penalties in case of non compliance when planning to post workers to Italy.

-Posting Workers to Italy: Directive 2018/957/EU and transposition into Italian law
+Posted Workers in Italy: Directive 2018/957/EU and transposition into Italian law

-Companies based in European Union Member States that intend to post its employees to Italy to provide a temporary service shall comply with several requirements and provisions.
+Companies from EU Member States intending to post employees to Italy must comply with various legal requirements and provisions.
 The Directives 96/71/EC, 2014/67/EU and 2018/957/EU set out the guidelines in this regard.

 For a complete overview of European Directives on the posting of workers, take a look at our guide on EU Posted Workers Directives.